 (pronounced Allz-high-merz duh-zeez)

 A disease that causes large numbers of nerve cells in the brain to die.
-This affects a person’s ability to remember things, think clearly, and use good judgment.
+These changes make it hard for a person to remember things, have clear thinking, and make good judgments.
 The symptoms begin slowly and get worse over time.

 (pronounced klin-uh-kuhl try-uhl)

 A research study to find out if new treatments are safe and effective.
 Healthy people and people with Alzheimer’s disease can choose to take part in a clinical trial.